sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

   ./gradlew kotlin-playground:test
 ```

+### Practice solutions

+This module contains all the coding challenges I’ve solved using Kotlin.
+It starts with very basic programs, which I’ve
+included intentionally.
+I believe these small programs help you get familiar with the syntax and understanding of the
+language, and then you can gradually increase the challenge level after a certain point.

 ### Thank You 🙌

 I'm glad you checked out this repository.
 I understand the struggle of learning a new language or transitioning to